w3c/wai-curricula/content/designer/navigation.md

   * expandable and collapsible contents to make it easier for users to skip over them
 * evaluate the use of mechanisms to skip blocks of repeated content, and jjustify the use of mechanisms that avoid distractions and unnecessary noise
 * define other navigational mechanisms to ensure web pages and application views can be reached using the following methods:
-  * search functionalities that support navigating to specific parts of the site
+  * search functionalities to navigate to specific parts of the site
   * site maps to provide an overview of the entire website
 * evaluate the amount of navigational mechanisms in use, and justify the use of mechanisms that help users navigate and orient